It was the bad hair day I didn’t see coming.

 Hair loss was the trigger to seek help, but the truth is, struggling with menopause had become life-limiting.

 Did it help with my hair loss?
-Most experts in the field of hormone replacement will say of all the symptoms HRT can alleviate; hair loss is not one of them.
+Most experts in the field of hormone replacement will say that of all the symptoms HRT can alleviate, hair loss is not one of them.

-I have no anecdotal evidence that going on hormone replacement therapy helped, as I started on Regaine at the same time.
-Still, I slept better, was less anxious and other symptoms like hot flushes began to subside.
+I have no anecdotal evidence that going on hormone replacement therapy helped, as I started on Regaine simultaneously.
+Still, I slept better, was less anxious, and other symptoms, like hot flushes, began to subside.

 And then there’s vitamin D.

-Some of the symptoms of a vitamin D deficiency can be getting sick more often than usual, fatigue and tiredness even after a good night of sleep.
-And other worrying symptoms, like bone and back pain, depression, muscle pain, impaired wound healing, the loss of bone which is compounded my menopause and yep, hair loss!
+Some symptoms of a vitamin D deficiency include getting sick more often than usual, fatigue and tiredness even after a good night’s sleep.
+And other worrying symptoms, like bone and back pain, depression, muscle pain, impaired wound healing, the loss of bone, which is compounded by menopause and yep, hair loss!

 Vitamin D deficiencies are common, even in sunny Australia.
-Emerging evidence suggests a whopping 60 to 70 per cent of Australians have inadequate or low levels of vitamin D.
+Emerging evidence suggests that 60-70% of Australians have inadequate vitamin D levels.

 Finally, getting the help you need.